 Crossing Haryana and Punjab, you’re bound to travel at some stage along part of the longest, oldest and most famous highway in India – the NH-1, alias the Grand Trunk Road, stretching 2000km from Peshawar, near the rugged Afghan–Pakistan frontier, to Kolkata on the River Hooghly.
 The first recorded mention of this trade corridor dates from the fourth century BC, when it was known as the Uttar Path (the “North Way”).

-Punjab’s first urban settlement, dating back to 3000 BC and now known as the Harappan civilization, was invaded by the Aryans around 1700 BC.
-Among the Sanskrit scriptures set down in the ensuing Vedic age was the Mahabharata, whose epic battles drew on real-life encounters between the ancient kings of Punjab at Karnal, 118km north of Delhi.
-Conquered by the Mauryans in the third century BC, it saw plenty more action as various invading Mughal armies passed through on their way from the Khyber Pass to Delhi – including Babur, who routed Ibrahim Lodi at Panipat in 1526.
+Punjab’s first urban settlement was the Harappan civilization of around 3000 BC.
+The epic battles in the Mahabharata drew on real-life encounters between the ancient kings of Punjab at Karnal.
+Conquered by the Mauryans in the third century BC, the Punjab saw further action as various invaders passed through on their way from the Khyber Pass to Delhi – including the Mughal emperor Babur, who routed Ibrahim Lodi at Panipat in 1526.

-Meanwhile, further north, Sikhism was beginning to establish itself under the tutelage of Guru Nanak (1469–1539).
+Sikhism began in the region under the tutelage of Guru Nanak (1469–1539).
 Based on the notion of a single formless God, the guru’s vision of a casteless egalitarian society found favour with both Hindus and Muslims, in spite of Mughal emperor Aurangzeb’s attempts to stamp it out.
-Suppression actually strengthened the Sikh faith in the long run, inspiring the militaristic and confrontational tenth guru Gobind Singh to introduce the Five Ks, part of a rigorous new orthodoxy called the Khalsa, or “Community of the Pure”.
+Indeed, one result of his intolerance was that the Sikhs – eager to avoid a Mughal resurrection – willingly helped the British to quash the great uprising in 1857.
+Their relationship with the British only soured after the Jallianwalla Bagh massacre of 1919.